awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 myauroracluster.cluster-ro-c9bfei4hjlrd.us-east-1-beta.rds.amazonaws.com:5432
 ```

 In this scenario, your application would attempt to establish a connection to any node type, primary or secondary\.
-Once connected, a good practice is to first examine the read/write status of the node by querying for the result of the command `SHOW transaction_read_only`\.
+When your application is connected, a good practice is to first examine the read/write status of the node by querying for the result of the command `SHOW transaction_read_only`\.

 If the return value of the query is `OFF`, then you've successfully connected to the primary node\.
 If the return value is `ON`, and your application requires a read/write connection, you can then call the `aurora_replica_status` function to determine the `server_id` that has `session_id='MASTER_SESSION_ID'`\.
 This function gives you the name of the primary node\.
 You can use this in conjunction with the 'endpointPostfix' described below\.

 One thing to be aware of is when you connect to a replica that has stale data\.
-When this happens, the `aurora_replica_status` function may show out\-of\-date information\.
-A threshold for staleness can be set at the application level and examined by looking at the difference between the server time and the `last_update_time`\.
+When this happens, the `aurora_replica_status` function might show out\-of\-date information\.
+A threshold for staleness can be set at the application level and examined by looking at the difference between the server time and the `last_update_timestamp`\.
 In general, your application should avoid flipping between two hosts due to conflicting information returned by the `aurora_replica_status` function\.
 Your application should try all known hosts first instead of blindly following the data returned by the `aurora_replica_status` function\.

 ##### Java example to list instances using the DescribeDBClusters API<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring.HostString.API"></a>